 The entire shopping experience, from product discovery and research to checkout, takes place on the platform.
 The success of a social commerce campaign is measured by interactions that consumers have with the company’s marketing through retweets, likes, and shares.

 Mobile commerce, or mCommerce, is where transactions are made using wireless handheld devices such as mobile phones and tablets.

 mCommerce is largely conducted using mobile apps to perform any number of commercial transactions online, including buying and selling goods and services, online banking, and paying bills.

 D2C is an eCommerce business model that enables manufacturers to sell direct to a consumer without any intermediaries involved.

 Businesses engaged in D2C selling manage their own marketing, sales, and shipping.
-The D2C eCommerce model is becoming increasingly popular for businesses and consumers alike, as it allows for direct communication and transactions.
+The D2C model is becoming increasingly popular for businesses and consumers alike, as it allows for direct communication and transactions.